khrome/object-events/README.md

         //we're all done!
     });

-forAllEmissionsInPool : execute all jobs in parallel up to a maximum #, then queue for later
+forEachBatch : execute all jobs in parallel up to a maximum #, then queue for later

     myObject.forAllEmissionsInPool(poolSize, function(item, index, done){
         somethingAsynchronous(function(){